lizhaoliu/lizhaoliu.github.io/posts/metaflow-deep-dive-1.md

 ## Closing Thoughts

-It is a pleasure to decipher Metaflow, though there are a few things that I do not fully understand.
+It is a pleasure to open the hood of Metaflow, though there are a few things that I do not fully understand at this moment.

-1. A `join` step is qualified by having more than one argument (in `DAGNode._parse` method) besides `self`, not by the number of parent steps it has.
+1. A `join` step is determined by having more than one argument (in `DAGNode._parse` method) besides `self`, not by the number of parent steps it has.
 For example, if a step has multiple parent steps, but only `self` as an argument, then it is NOT a `join`.
-2. From the DAG code alone, I don't see the reason why a `join` step's parents must all have the _same_ fan-out step.
+2. I don't see the reason why a `join` step's parents must all have the _same_ fan-out step.
 My guess is that it is easier to synchronize the execution and data/or flow.
 This will be revisited in the future.

 That would be all for this post!
 Hopefully you have enjoyed reading.
 In next post, I will discuss the details of workflow execution.